 One trend you might notice is anniversary emails that celebrate the company or founder’s birthday, rather than the subscriber’s birthday or their anniversary with the company.

-For example, women’s wellness and personal care brand Love Wellness recently celebrated their third birthday, treating customers to four times more loyalty rewards points on their purchase than they typically receive shopping with the brand.
+For example, women’s wellness and personal care brand Love Wellness celebrated their birthday, treating customers to 4x more loyalty rewards points on their purchase than they typically receive shopping with the brand.